redbrick/governance/constitution.md

 **8.9** At a meeting, a member may propose a resolution relating to the business of the Society.
 The resolution shall be voted on by a show of hands and a declaration by the Chairperson that the resolution is carried (unless a secret ballot is demanded by any 5 members) shall be conclusive evidence that the resolution has passed or failed.

 **8.10** In the event that the Chairperson's resolution (8.9) is challenged, a recount if the votes will be administered in which a number of appropriate people will be appointed as "tellers" to count the vote.
 The result will be announced by the Chairperson or the Vice-Chairperson (where requested by the general meeting).
-No resolution may contravene DCU or Clubs & Societies Committee policies.
+No resolution may contravene DCU or Society Life Committee policies.

 ## 9 General

-**9.1** There shall be a President of the Society who shall be a staff member in compliance with the regulations set down by the Clubs & Societies Committee.
+**9.1** There shall be a President of the Society who shall be a staff member in compliance with the regulations set down by the Society Life Committee.

-**9.2** The membership fee for the Society shall be in compliance with the conditions set down by the Clubs & Societies Committee.
+**9.2** The membership fee for the Society shall be in compliance with the conditions set down by the Society Life Committee.

 **9.3** Each Member of the Society shall be entitled to receive a copy of this Constitution, on demand, free of charge.

-**9.4** In the event of a clash with the Clubs & Societies Committee Constitution, the Clubs & Societies Committee Constitution shall take precedence above this constitution  and is subject to Society Life Committee at all times.
+**9.4** In the event of a clash with the Society Life Committee Constitution, the Society Life Committee Constitution shall take precedence above this constitution  and is subject to Society Life Committee at all times.

 **9.5** In joining the Society, members agree to be bound by the rules and regulations of the Society as laid down in this Constitution and by the Governing Executive Committee.
 Members violating these rules and regulations shall be answerable to the Committee and may have any one or many of the following:
 - Their computer system account suspended for a period of time decided by the Systems Administrators.
 - Their membership revoked with no refund of membership fee for persistent or extrememly serious breaches as deemed by the majority of the Committee.
-In the event that the Committee cannot resolve a dispute with a member(s), the Clubs & Societies Committee shall rule on the matter and its decision shall be final.
+In the event that the Committee cannot resolve a dispute with a member(s), the Society Life Committee shall rule on the matter and its decision shall be final.

 ## 10 Equipment